 Static gym machines are not ideal unless of course, you want to hang out with smelly teenagers or buff men, now there is a thought.
 Use free weights at home, the multiple loads and tensions on your body are much more beneficial to your shoulder and joint health.
-Static weights on a machine ‘stresses’ your body in the same plain of movement – again RSI.
+Static weights on a machine ‘stress’ your body in the same plane of movement – again RSI.

 Bad postures increase osteoporosis risk